Christoph16478/iq/iq_java.md

 ----

-Q5.
-Will the finally block get executed when the return statement is written at the end of try block and catch block as shown below?
+**Will the finally block get executed when the return statement is written at the end of try block and catch block as shown below?**

 The finally block always gets executed even hen the return statement is written at the end of the try block and the catch block.
 It always executes , whether there is an exception or not.
 There are only a few situations in which the finally block does not execute, such as VM crash, power failure, software crash, etc. If you don’t want to execute the finally block, you need to call the System.exit() method explicitly in the finally block.

 ----

-Q6.
-How does an exception propagate in the code?
+**How does an exception propagate in the code?**

 If an exception is not caught, it is thrown from the top of the stack and falls down the call stack to the previous procedure.
 If the exception isn’t caught there, it falls back to the previous function, and so on, until it’s caught or the call stack reaches the bottom.
 The term for this is Exception propagation.

 ----

-Q7.
-Can you explain the Java thread lifecycle?
+**Can you explain the Java thread lifecycle?**

 The java thread lifecycle has the following states-

 New-